Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 So unless you are making huge amounts of pizza dough, the remainder of the egg whites and the egg yolk will go to waste unless you use it for something else.

-Again, just a minute or two in the oven will improve the overall crispiness of the crust, and nothing goes to waste.
+Again, just a minute or two in the oven will improve the overall crispiness of the pizza crust, and nothing goes to waste.

 Can Eggs in Pizza Dough Make You Sick?

-Another component in dough and other batters that might make you or your family sick is raw eggs.
+Another component in pizza dough and other batters that might make you or your family sick is raw eggs.
 Salmonella, a bacteria that causes food illness, may be found in raw or lightly cooked eggs.

 Bacteria can be found in eggs with clean, uncracked shells, causing foodborne sickness.
 Using pasteurized, frozen egg products are safer, but even then, care should be taken to avoid contamination.